 Next I flipped it over and rubbed the remaining marinade all over the outside of the chicken.
 After the entire chicken is well-coated with the rosemary-garlic oil, you can cover the whole pan with plastic wrap or slip the chicken into a large plastic bag and place it in the refrigerator.
 Try to let it sit for at least a few hours.

 When you’re ready to grill the chicken, take it out of the fridge and rub some lemon juice all over it.
-Right before it goes on the grill, sprinkle both sides liberally with kosher salt and freshly ground pepper.
+Right before it goes on the grill, sprinkle both sides liberally with kosher salt and freshly ground black pepper.